Epistemic vs. Counterfactual Fairness in Allocation of Resources: Appendix

-\paragraph{Cognitive effort on \HEF{k} allocations.} \Cref{fig:plot-times-2g} presents the distribution of time spent per survey question over all \HEF{0}, \HEF{1} and \HEF{2} questions.
+\cref{fig:plot-times-2g} presents the distribution of time spent per scenario over all \HEF{0}, \HEF{1} and \HEF{2} scenarios.
 We find that overall, as the number of hidden goods increases, the cognitive effort, measured as the amount of time spent in order to decide which bundle to keep, also increases.
-Specifically, both the mean and variance of time spent increases as the value of $k$ increases for \HEF{k} questions.
-Notice that in an \HEF{0} question, the participant already has the highest valued bundle and this is readily verifiable since all goods are visible.
+Specifically, both the mean and variance of time spent increases as the value of $k$ increases for \HEF{k} scenarios.

+Notice that in an \HEF{0} scenario, the participant already has the highest valued bundle and this is readily verifiable since all goods are visible.
 However, as $k$ increases, the participant must reason about and form beliefs about how the hidden goods may be allocated to the other pirates.
 The task of computing and deciding whether it may be worth swapping for another pirate's bundle therefore becomes increasingly more complex as more goods are hidden.

-\paragraph{Perceived envy on \swapopt{} questions under different treatments.} \Cref{fig:mosaic-swap_is_opt} presents the swap rates for \swapopt{} questions, where the participant would envy the bundle of another pirate.
-Recall that \HEF{0} is equivalent to envy-free, so there are no such questions when \swapopt{}.
-Depending on the treatment, eliminating the participant's envy requires either the hypothetical removal of an item from the envied pirate in the case of the \sEF{1} and \EF{1} treatments, or hiding some goods from the envied pirate's bundle for the \HEF{k} treatment.

-As \Cref{fig:mosaic-swap_is_opt} shows, swap rates are significantly lower under the \HEF{k} treatment than the \sEF{1} and \EF{1} treatments.
-This supports our overall conclusion that participants desire allocations that are not evidently unfair.
-Since all goods are visible under the \sEF{1} and \EF{1} treatments, the participant has clear evidence that their allocated bundle has a lower value than that of another pirate.
-This is not as evident under the \HEF{k} treatment, where the participant's bundle has a higher value than the visible portion of other pirate's bundles due to some goods being hidden.

-\paragraph{Cognitive effort on \stayopt{} questions.} As \Cref{fig:plot-times-f} shows for \stayopt{} questions, hiding goods under the \HEF{k} treatment comes at the cost of an increased cognitive burden on the participants.
+\paragraph{Cognitive effort conditioned on \stayopt{} scenarios.} As \cref{fig:plot-times-f} shows for \stayopt{} scenarios, hiding goods under the \HEF{k} treatment comes at the cost of an increased cognitive burden on the participants.
 Here, the participant's bundle has the highest value.
 This is evident for the \sEF{1} and \EF{1} treatments, but may not be clear under the \HEF{k} treatment, where goods may need to be hidden in order to eliminate envy between the other pirates.